 The Customer Engagement Division is responsible for communicating with RPU's internal and external customers, including preparation of the "back of the bill" content for utility bills, managing RPU's external and internal facing website pages, promote electric and water rebate programs, social media, capital improvement project communication, facilitating community meetings and outreach, and sponsorship/promotion.
-Following a review of similar positions between RPU and the City Manager's Office/Communication Division, it was determined that the City Manager's Office/Communication Division can provide greater support to RPU, while also ensuring that all marketing materials and communication are in alignment with the City's overall messaging.
+Following a review of similar positions between RPU and the City Manager's Office/Communication Division, it was determined that the City Manager's Office/Communication are in alignment with the City's overall messaging.
 As a result of this recommendation, RPU is making changes to six positions:

 - 1. One vacant position was eliminated, resulting in \$83,025 in savings, representing salary and benefits.
-Over the next five years, this restructuring will save the ratepayers approximately \$450,000. - Two positions, one for website design and one for photography/videography will be moved to the City Manager's Office/Communication Division.
+Over the next five years, this restructuring will save the ratepayers approximately \$450,000. - 2.
+Two positons, one for website design and one for photography/videography will be moved to the City Manager's Office/Communication Division.
 These positions will continue to support RPU communications efforts under the supervision and direction of the Marketing Officer and be fully funded by RPU. - 3.
 Three vacant positions are identified to be transferred to the City Manager's Office/Communication Division as a part of the Fiscal Year 2018/19 2019/20 biennial budget in an effort to streamline collateral development, including graphic design, social media content, and website updates.
 The three positions will be fully funded by RPU and will function under the supervision and direction of the Marketing Officer. - a.
 The filling of these three vacant positions is contingent upon the outcome of the rate proposal.